 Superior cerebellar artery

-From its origin the superior cerebellar artery runs laterally, winds around the cerebral peduncle of the midbrain to reach the upper surface of the cerebellum.
-Here the SCA divides into branches which ramify in the pia mater and anastomose with other cerebellar arteries.
+After it originates, the superior cerebellar artery runs laterally, winds around the cerebral peduncle of the midbrain to reach the upper surface of the cerebellum.
+Here the vessel divides into branches which ramify in the pia mater and anastomose with other cerebellar arteries.
 Several branches are distributed from the superior cerebellar artery to the pineal body, the anterior medullary velum, and to the tela choroidea of the third ventricle.